Lt Joel D. Thorvaldson, O-727586 (survived) Spanish Fork, UT

 Queensland Warbirds (Warbird Adventures) for use

-Circa 2015, sold to John F. Davis, III of Elizabeth, CO transported to the United States to Colorado.
+After the repairs and conversion, sold to John F. Davis, III of Elizabeth, CO and shipped from Australia to the United States.

 49th Fighter Group combat report September